 115.232 (a): The Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program policy (p.
 20-21) addresses volunteer and contractor training requirements relative to this standard.

 Participation in the training is documented through volunteer and contractor signature or electronic verification and will indicate that the volunteer and contractor understood the training they have received by signing Attachment 1, Sexual Abuse/Sexual Harassment Prison Rape Elimination Act (PREA) Acknowledgement Statement.

-The auditor reviewed two contractor files and found the appropriate documentation in place to satisfy this provision.
+The auditor reviewed four (4) contractor files and found the appropriate documentation in place to satisfy this provision.

-In the response to the PAQ, the facility indicated there were six (6) volunteers and five (5) contractors who have contact with the confined persons during the 12-months preceding the audit.
+In the response to the PAQ, the facility indicated there were four (4) volunteers and four (4) contractors who have contact with the confined persons during the 12-months preceding the audit.
 By definition from the PREA Resource Center, a person who may have contact with confined persons is an individual, "within the scope of that person's official or unofficial duties or privileges, it is reasonably foreseeable that the person will have physical, visual, or auditory contact with a confined person over any period of time."
 Volunteers and contractors fall under that category.

 There were no volunteers to interview during the on-site visit.
-The auditor interviewed (1) one contractor during the on-site portion of the audit.
+The auditor interviewed (1) one medical contractor during the on-site portion of the audit.

 115.232 (b): Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program policy (pp. 20-21) in part states, "The level and type of training provided to volunteers and contractors shall be based on the services they provide and the level of contact they have with offenders, but all volunteers and contractors who have contact with offenders shall be notified of our zero-tolerance policy regarding sexual abuse and sexual harassment and how to report such incidents."
 Further, the policy stipulates that participation in the training is documented through volunteer and contractor signature or electronic verification and will indicate that the volunteer and contractor understood the training they have received by signing Attachment 1, Sexual Abuse/Sexual Harassment Prison Rape Elimination Act (PREA) Education Acknowledgement Statement.
-The auditor reviewed two files and found the appropriate documentation in place to satisfy this provision.